DeangDane/Mobile_Course/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Short Description
+This project involved developing a mobile frontend landing page using Flutter, based strictly on a provided Figma design.
+The goal was to accurately replicate the layout, typography, colors, and spacing from the Figma prototype.

+Tools Used:

+Flutter for frontend development

+Dart programming language

+Android Emulator and/or physical device for UI testing

+Figma as the UI design reference

+Visual Studio Code as the development IDE

+Development Process:
+The development began by analyzing the Figma layout to break it down into reusable Flutter widgets.
+Custom components were created for the header, featured courses, instructors, and footer sections.
+Attention was given to aligning spacing, font sizes, and colors to match the design exactly.

+Challenges Encountered:

+Matching the pixel-perfect spacing and alignment from Figma in Flutter required extensive tweaking of padding and margin values.

+Ensuring responsiveness across different screen sizes while preserving the original layout proportions.

+Managing nested layouts (e.g., horizontal scroll inside vertical scroll) and dynamic widget sizing to prevent overflow issues.

+Despite these challenges, the final result closely mirrors the Figma design and works smoothly on standard Android screen sizes.

 ## 📱 Screenshots

 <p float="left">